-The comparability of our condensed consolidated financial statements is affected by our 100% acquisition of Transwestern on December 1, 2006 and our purchases of 50% of CCEH in November 2006 and Titan in June 2006 (see Note 3 to our condensed consolidated financial statements).
+The comparability of our condensed consolidated financial statements is affected by the Parent Company's purchase of Common Units and Class F Units (subsequently converted to Common Units) of ETP in February 2006, the Parent Company's purchase of Class G Units of ETP in November 2006, ETP's 100% acquisition of Transwestern on December 1, 2006, and the acquisitions of 50% of CCEH in November 2006 and Titan in June 2006 (see Note 3 to our condensed consolidated financial statements).
 The comparability is also affected by natural gas prices, mainly in our producer services' revenues and natural gas sales on our HPL system.
 Excluding the impact from volumetric changes, our revenues in these areas are affected by changes in natural gas prices.
 Since we buy and sell natural gas primarily based on either first of month index prices, gas daily average prices or a combination of both, our revenues tend to be higher when natural gas prices are high and our revenues tend to be lower when natural gas prices are lower.
 However, a change in natural gas prices is only one of several elements that impact our overall margin.
-Other factors include, but are not limited to, volumetric changes, our hedging strategies and the use of financial instruments, fee-based revenues, trading activities, and basis differences between market hubs.
+Other factors include, but are not limited to, volumetric changes, our hedging strategies and the use of financial instruments, feebased revenues, trading activities, and basis differences between market hubs.

 The acquisition of Transwestern resulted in a significant increase in our property, plant and equipment, intangible assets and goodwill from August 31, 2006 to February 28, 2007 (see Note 3 to the condensed consolidated financial statements).
-The increase from August 31, 2006 to February 28, 2007 in our long-term debt was also due to the Transwestern acquisition.
+The increase from August 31, 2006 to February 28, 2007 in our long-term debt was due to the Transwestern acquisition and borrowings to finance the Parent Company's purchase of Class G Units from ETP.